swathibhima/CRM---Customer-Relationship-Manager/README.md

-CRM - Customer Relationship Manager project created using PHP, MySQL and CSS
+<h1>CRM - Customer Relationship Manager project created using PHP, MySQL and CSS </h1>

 This is a simple CRM application to preform all the below operations(CRUD)